 Paul actually says that the Law was added in order that transgression may increase: "But the Law was added into order that transgression may increase" (nomos de pareisêlthen hina pleonasê to paraptôma).
 Not only by the Law comes the knowledge of sin, but it even increases sin by inciting those to whom the Law is given to sin.
 In other words, the Law provides its possessor with opportunities to transgress that formerly were not envisioned.
 In addition, as he explains later in Rom 7:7-8, the Law functions to generate sin because it provides a human beings something against which to rebel.
 (But when transgression increases, so does grace.)(11)

-In Paul's view, it is clear that no one can be declared righteous by obedience to the Law, but the question that is now raised is whether, even though it cannot be the means by which a person is declared righteous, the Law remains a moral standard for Jewish believers and should become such for gentile believers.
-This is the most controversial aspect of this topic.
+Even though he holds that it cannot be the means by which a person is declared righteous, the question remains whether for Paul the Law functions as a moral standard for Jewish believers and should become such for gentile believers.
 In second-Temple Jewish thought, a condition of remaining in the covenant was obedience to the Law.
-No doubt some Jews obeyed the Law for fear of being excluded from the age to come.
+No doubt some Jews obeyed the Law for fear of being excluded from eschatological salvation, however they conceived it.
 But there is evidence that Jews (Pharisaic and otherwise) saw the Law as an expression of the will of God, and obeyed it simply out of love for God, even though obedience to the Law was also the condition of participation in eschatological salvation.
 The question is whether Paul also saw obedience to the Law as an expression of love for God.
 Unfortunately, owing to the occasional nature of his letters, Paul does not give us a clear presentation of his views.
 But he does gives us elements out of which one can construct what likely is his thinking on this matter.

 It is clear that Paul explicitly rejects at least certain parts of the Law, in particular circumcision, the dietary laws and the Jewish festival calendar.
-He does not want gentiles believers to submit themseIf to these laws.
+He does not want gentiles believers to submit themseIf to these laws for any reason.
 Likewise, he would not object if Jewish believer cease to obey these laws, but also would not insist that they do.

 In Rom 6:14, Paul says that believers are not under Law but under grace (ou gar este hupo nomon alla hupo charin).
 Being "under Law" and "under grace" are two mutually exclusive ethical modes of being.
 Cranfield argues that by not being under the Law Paul is referring to not being "under God's disfavor or condemnation."(21) He explains further, "The fact that hupo nomon is contrasted with hupo charin suggests the likelihood that Paul is here thinking not of the law generally but of the law as condemning sinners."
 A parallel to Paul's affirmation is found in Rom 8:1: "There is therefore no condemnation for those in Christ Jesus."
 It is certainly correct that, for Paul, to be "under grace" is not to under the condemnation of the Law, but Paul is asserting more than this.
 The full meaning of Rom 6:14 becomes clear when interpreted in light of the following verse.
 In Rom 6:15, Paul asks rhetorically whether his statement in Rom 6:14 means that believers can sin because they are not under Law but under grace: "What then?
 Shall we sin because we are not under Law but under grace?"
 This implies that Paul expects his readers to understand his statement in Rom 6:14 to mean that believers are not under the Law any longer even as a moral standard; otherwise his opponents would have no basis to criticize Paul's position as leading to antinomianism.
 Paul's response is not to say that believers cannot sin because they are still under the Law as a moral standard, but that sin is longer possible, since believers are now "slaves to obedience" (6:16).